damiankao/seeker/README.md

 update(Nov 17th, 2013):

- -The lack of progress is due to thesis writing.
+ - The lack of progress is due to thesis writing.
 I plan to be submitting my thesis in January.
 Hopefully I'll pick this back up around that time.

 ## Genome browser ##